Prison and Chocolate Cake: Synopsis

 Sahgal begins the story in 1943, mid-World War II when she was in her teens, and en-route to the United States to complete her education.
 At the time, her parents and several others of her family were in prison for opposing British rule.
 She questions her parents' courage to send her and her sister abroad at such a time.
-On the ship, she hears experiences from Polish refugees from Russia, and US soldiers returning from the Pacific War, one of who was surprised that she could be Indian, as she spoke English like he did.
+On the ship, she hears experiences from Polish refugees from Russia, and US soldiers returning from the Pacific War, one of whom was surprised that she could be Indian, as she spoke English like he did.
 She describes several encounters on the ship and then later in the US, with people intrigued to know about India from her.

-Sahgal says herself that she writes in the order that she remembers events rather than chronologically.
+Sahgal says that she writes in the order that she remembers events rather than chronologically.
 An account then follows of political life at Swaraj Bhavan, their family mansion in Allahabad, and daily routines at the newer Anand Bhawan in the 1930s, and how the non-cooperation movement changed life for the Nehru family.
 Politicians in her memoirs include Sir Stafford Cripps, Maulana Azad and Sarojini Naidu.
-Included is her first encounter with Gandhi, dropping her elder sister to boarding school, parties at home, life at Woodstock School and her uncle Nehru, who she calls Mamu.
+Included is her first encounter with Gandhi, dropping her elder sister off at boarding school, parties at home, life at Woodstock School and her uncle Nehru, who she calls Mamu.
 Her parents and Nehru are central to her story and were jailed several times.
-She explains it was voluntary, occasions to be congratulated upon and family and friends patted them on their backs on their way.
+She explains that it was voluntary, occasions to be congratulated upon and family and friends patted them on their backs on their way.
 Sahgal, as a young child, wanting to be old enough to go to prison too, was expected to be proud, not show sorrow, but hold a stiff upper lip; crying was in secret, she writes.
 Recollections of increasing time spent with servants include one of Hari, who is given an encouraging send-off when he too is arrested and sent to prison.
-Later visits to prison to see her parents are unpleasant and after the announcement of the Quit India Movement, contact by letter and in person becomes almost none.
+Later visits to prison to see her parents are unpleasant and after the announcement of the Quit India Movement, contact by letter and in person becomes almost nonexistent.
 Sahgal is 12 when war breaks out in 1939.
 In a series of letters she discusses with her father, then in prison, several political topics including whether India should help Britain, non-violent disobedience and communism.

 In 1944, after the death of her father, her mother joined her in the US.
 There, she made several connections including Paul Robeson, Helen Keller, Margaret Sanger and Pearl S. Buck.
 In the US, Sahgal describes the celebrity status they experienced as the "Nehru nieces".
 After completing her studies at Wellesley, Massachusetts, Sahgal returned to India in October 1947, shortly after India's independence.
 The book ends with the assassination of Gandhi.